1976 Indianapolis 500: Finish

 With the cars lining up in the pit lane for a restart, observers around the circuit reported a dry track, but intermittent rain drops were falling at various locations.
 Some drivers were already in their cockpits.
 Soon after, umbrellas started opening up, and the rain began to fall harder around the track.
 Some fans began to look for cover, and the crews quickly covered up the cars again with tarps.

-At roughly 3:15 p.m., the rain was falling harder, and the officials decided that the track was "lost."
-They judged there was not sufficient time left in the day to wait out the shower, dry the track once again, and complete the final 97 laps.
-At that time, they declared the race official.
+At roughly 3:15 p.m., the rain was falling harder, and the officials decided that the track was "lost".
+They judged there was not sufficient time left in the day to wait out the shower, dry the track once again, and complete the final 97 laps before twilight set in.
+At that moment, USAC declared the race official.
 The scoring was reverted to the completion of lap 102, and Johnny Rutherford was declared the winner.

 Before his crew was able to wheel the car to Victory Lane, Johnny Rutherford was surrounded by media and reporters, and famously walked to Victory Lane.
+He conducted the traditional winner's interview under an umbrella.
+An irritated A. J. Foyt finished second, still searching for his fourth Indy victory.
+Jim McKay described Foyt as a "man caged by fate", as he had been angrily pacing up and down pit lane waiting for the race to resume.
+After a brief television interview, Foyt stormed back to his garage without further comments to the media.